Fourth Stimulus Check: Will You Get Another Relief Payment?

 All of this tacit and explicit support keeps alive the possibility of another round of stimulus checks — or recurring stimulus checks.
 It doesn’t make either of them likely, however.
 And there are many reasons why.

 Vaccinations are progressing steadily.
 Adults and those at least 16 years old are now eligible to be inoculated in all 50 states, and some places allow vaccinations for those as young as 12.
 Three different options are available to the public.
-But actually putting needles in arms still takes time, even with supply surpassing demand.
-Americans have received over 305 million doses, with 51.9 percent of the population having received at least one dose and 42.6 percent completely vaccinated.
+But actually putting needles in arms still takes time, even with supply readily available.
+Americans have received over 310 million doses, with 52.5 percent of the population having received at least one dose and 43.7 percent completely vaccinated.
 Vaccination numbers continue to increase at a rate of over one million doses per day.
 The Centers for Disease Control and Prevention (CDC) has advised that the fully vaccinated can forgo masks and social distancing in most indoor and outdoor settings.

 In Nersisyan’s view, “let’s see if people still need more assistance.
 Let’s see how the economy’s doing as things keep opening up and the vaccination rates go up and things go back to some sense of normal.
 And let’s see where the unemployment numbers are.
 Are people still running behind on their rents and mortgages and so on?
 And based on that, let’s decide whether we need to inject more spending into the economy.
 I would say wait and see right now.”